NTielman/Lil_Playlist/README.md

 ## Description
-A webapp to organise your music.
+A web app to organize your music.

 ## Languages, Libraries & Frameworks
 * React